Configure a flow visualization

 • You can filter a column to display only certain results, such as including and excluding, specifying criteria, etc.

-• Click the plus sign (+) on the left to expand a column.
+• Select AddCircle on the left or right side to expand a column.

-Above each column, a filter appears when you hover over it.
-By clicking the filter, you get the same filter dialog that exists in the Freeform table today.
-This filter works the same as it does in the Freeform table.
+Above each column, a filter Filter appears when you hover over it.
+By selecting the filter, you get the same filter dialog that exists in the Freeform table.
+See Filter and sort.

-• Use advanced settings to include or exclude certain criteria with our list of operators.
+• Use Show advanced to configure advanced settings to include or exclude certain criteria with a list of operators.
+See Filters and sort for more information.

-• Once you have filtered an item from the list, that specific column will reflect the filtering.
-(The filter either reduces it to only show the item allowed in the filter, or it removes all items except for the one item you want in the filter.
+• Once you have filtered a column, that specific column reflects the filtering.
+A blue Filter indicates that the column is filtered.
+The filter either reduces the column to show only the item allowed in the filter.
+Or it removes all items, except for the one item you want in the filter.

-• To remove a filter, click on the filter icon to open the filter menu.
-Remove any filters applied and then click Save.
+• To remove a filter, select Filter to open the filter menu.
+Remove any filters applied and then select Save.
 The flow should return to its previous, unfiltered state.

 Option